 Things to consider:

 Bringing a new pet into your life and household is an important decision and commitment; this is a family member you will be responsible for over the next 10 to 25 years.
-It is important to think about your lifestyle, work schedule, existing family members (both human and animal), medical issues, and any other relevant concerns to help you make an educated decision.
+It's important to think about your lifestyle, work schedule, existing family members (both human and animal), medical issues, and any other relevant concerns to help you make an educated decision.